 Companion Pass: Earn 110,000 points (125,000 in 2020) in a calendar year, and you’ll get the Companion Pass for the remainder of the year in which you earn it plus the following year.
 Only certain points qualify, including points earned for:

 - Flights (base but not bonus points)

-- Rapid Rewards credit card purchases
+- Rapid Rewards credit card purchases and welcome bonuses

 - Southwest Dining